 What are my replacement options if I’m missing one tooth?

-Dr. Schweifler can replace your missing tooth with a dental bridge or an implant supported dental crown.
-If you choose a dental bridge, the two adjacent teeth will need to be grinded down to make room for the crowns located on both ends of the bridge.
+Dr. Schweifler can replace your missing tooth with a dental bridge or an implant-supported dental crown.
+If you choose a dental bridge, the two adjacent teeth will need to be ground down to make room for the crowns located on both ends of the bridge.
 A bridge will not prevent bone from occurring.
-If you choose an implant supported crown, a single dental implant will be placed into the void and a dental crown will be attached to it.
-This is the most natural option that doesn’t require damaging any health teeth and will prevent bone loss.
+If you choose an implant-supported crown, a single dental implant will be placed into the void and a dental crown will be attached to it.
+This is the most natural option that doesn’t require damaging any healthy teeth and will prevent bone loss.

 What should I do if I am missing all my teeth?